jcscripts/JCLogger/README.md

 # Logger by JCScripts (PHP)
 Logger by JCScripts is a very simple logging framework for small PHP projects.
 It helps to save messages into a rolling log file that helps to track of the process execution during run time in PHP.
+[Click here](https://jcwebtechnologies.com) for more information

 > Simple, yet powerful!